microsoft/Windows-driver-samples/input/kbfiltr/ReadMe.md

 Locate the built driver package
 -------------------------------

 In File Explorer, navigate to the folder that contains your built driver package.
 The location of this folder varies depending on what you set for configuration and platform.
-For example, if your settings are Win7 Debug and x64, the package is your solution folder under x64\\Win7Debug\\Package.
+For example, if your settings are **Debug** and **x64**, the package is your solution folder under \\Debug\\Package.

 The package contains these files: